 Event: CNTA Celebrates 23rd Annual Edward Teller Lecture and Banquet

-Citizens for Nuclear Technology Awareness will celebrate its annual Teller Lecture and Banquet on October 20, 2014.
-Mr. Robert Stone will be the featured speaker.
+Citizens for Nuclear Technology Awareness celebrated its annual Teller Lecture and Banquet on October 20, 2014.
+Mr. Robert Stone was the featured speaker.
 Mr. Stone is an Oscar- and Emmy-Nominated Documentary Filmmaker and Director of "Pandora's Promise."

-Also featured at the event will be recognition of the Robert Maher Memorial Scholarship, Fred C. Davison Distinguished Scientist Award, and winners of the CNTA High-School Essay Contest.
+Also featured at the event was the recognition of the Robert Maher Memorial Scholarship, Fred C. Davison Distinguished Scientist Award, and winners of the CNTA High-School Essay Contest.

 CNTA is pleased to announce that Valerie Nwadeyi, a nuclear engineering student at South Carolina State University, is the winner of the 2014 Robert Maher Memorial Scholarship Award.
 Further information is shown at the Maher Scholarship page.